wheresmyjetpack/hanami-monban/README.md

 ```ruby
 current_user
 ```
-You can conventiently ask if the session is currently authenticated by
+You can conveniently ask if the session is currently authenticated by

 ```ruby
 authenticated?